Lab 2: Abstract Syntax Tree and Type Checker

 Overview

 In this lab, you will design and implement an abstract syntax tree as well as a type checker for Tiger.
 To implement an abstract syntax tree, you will design a bunch of Java classes, and add semantic actions to the parser to generate abstract syntax trees automatically.
-To implement the type checker, you will design symbol tables as well as type checking rules.
+To implement the type checker, you will design and implement symbol tables as well as type checking rules.

 Getting Started